Small Wedding Ideas - Tips for Planning a Micro Wedding

 Introducing...the Micro Wedding.

 Traditional weddings have been replaced by the new micro wedding.
-Still featuring the same traditions of their larger counterpart, these smaller wedding celebrations offer a much more intimate feel.
+Still featuring the same traditions as their larger counterpart, these smaller wedding celebrations offer a much more intimate feel.
 If you’ve already started planning but are uncertain as to how to proceed, here are a few tips on hosting a small wedding:

 Tip #1: Pare Down your Guest List